Noticed your error at the petrol station?

 Theoretically if you were near empty and you only put in a small amount of wrong fuel, you could then completely fill the tank with the correct fuel at a nearby station and be on your way.

-Some engines can cope with up to 10 per cent contamination, so if you only added 1 litre of the wrong fuel and still have space for 50 litres of the correct fuel you could risk it.
-However, even a little contamination is enough to wreck modern common-rail diesel (CRD) engines.
+Some engines can cope with up to 10 per cent contamination, so if you only added one litre of the wrong fuel and still have space for 50 litres of the correct fuel you could risk it.
+However, even just a little contamination is enough to severely damage modern common-rail diesel (CRD) engines.
 We always recommend calling the manufacturer to get their advice before you think about starting your engine.

 Disclaimer: We take no responsibility for your actions.
 We are not trained mechanics.
 These tips are provided as a guide, bringing together advice from around internet and various forums.
 You should always seek the advice of a trained vehicle mechanic or breakdown service when dealing with car maintenance issues such as this.